How to Fix Exchange Dirty Shutdown State? Know the Right Way

 - Requires hands-on experience and in-depth technical knowledge.

-- Time-consuming and need large space to perform this method.
+- Time-consuming and needs a large space to perform this method.

 - It is not possible to predict how much data will be lost while using this solution.